MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 will be included in the project with those various configurations.
 This can be useful/expected, for example having multiple platform versions of a given `swift_library`.
 When possible the generated project will have these various versions of a target consolidated into a single Xcode target.
-When targets can't be consolidated, usually because they are functionally equivalent from the point of view of Xcode, they will be separate Xcode targets.
+When targets can’t be consolidated, usually because they are functionally equivalent from the point of view of Xcode, they will be separate Xcode targets.